mvaki/innomedup/README.md

 Download ESP Mail Client by Mobizt (1.6.4)
 Download ESP8266 and ESP32 OLED driver for SSD1306 displays by ThingPulse,Weinberg (4.2.1)

-The programm has been tested with the versions mentioned above.
+The program has been tested with the versions mentioned above.
 Please install these versions.

 Step 5.
 Create a gmail account and change security settings so that esp can send emails.
 For Greece the email is innomedupgrc@gmail.com